k-harned/odin-landingpage/README.md

-Part of the Odin Project's Landing Page Assignments
+Part of the Odin Project's Landing Page Assignment

 CREDITS: